Infectious Disease Control

 - Inadequate use: too low a dose, too short a course, missed doses, poor choice of route of administration, anything that can expose infecting microbes to an antimicrobial without eradicating them allows the survival of microbes that have some resistance to the antimicrobial.
 This is a particular problem with infections such as tuberculosis, which require a patient to continue therapy for several months.

 - Use of antimicrobials in veterinary practice as a preventive measure or for promoting growth: intensive modern farming means that animals are raised in conditions that promote the spread of infection.
-Antimicrobials are often added to animal feed to prevent the loss of livestock (and profits) to infection and to promote growth (and profits).
-This continuous, low level dose encourages the emergence of antimicrobial resistant strains which can then infect humans directly or pass resistance on to other microbes which infect humans.
+Antimicrobials are often added to animal feed to prevent the loss of livestock (and profits) and to promote growth (and profits).
+This continuous, low level dose encourages the emergence of resistant strains which can then infect humans directly or pass resistance on to other microbes which infect humans.

 Global antimicrobial resistance